nkdAgility/azure-devops-migration-tools/README.md

 - Download the [latest release from GitHub](https://github.com/nkdAgility/vsts-sync-migration/releases) and unzip
 - Create your own tools by using the [VSTS Bulk Data Editor Engine](https://www.nuget.org/packages/VSTS.DataBulkEditor.Engine/) on nuget

-You are seeing:
+## You are seeing:

- - All work is done is [Visual Studio Team Services](https://www.visualstudio.com/products/what-is-visual-studio-online-vs) and then synched to GitHub
+ - All work is done is [Visual Studio Team Services](https://www.visualstudio.com/products/what-is-visual-studio-online-vs) and then synched to GitHub for publication
  - All Branches are published as pre-release builds